arturpragacz/window-arranger-webext/README.md

 You will need [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) or [Firefox Nightly](https://www.mozilla.org/en-US/firefox/nightly/).
 Other Firefox releases do not allow unsigned extensions to be installed.

-1. Download the latest version of the extension and application from the [releases](https://github.com/pragacz/window-arranger-webext/releases/).
+1. Download the latest version of the extension (xpi) and application (zip) from the [releases](https://github.com/pragacz/window-arranger-webext/releases/).
 2. Unpack the zip archive.
 3. Run the `register_native.ps1` Powershell script.
 If you've never run Powershell scripts before, you may need to [set a correct execution policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7#example-1--set-an-execution-policy), for example by running a Powershell command: